 - Third party, fire and theft – covers the cost of damage or injury to third parties but it could also give you compensation if your car is damaged due to fire or theft or if it is stolen.

-- Comprehensive car insurance – includes all the cover of a third party fire and theft policy, but could also protect you as a driver and may pay out for damage to your car.
+- Comprehensive car insurance – includes all the cover of a third party fire and theft policy, but could also protects you as a driver and may pay out for damage to your car.
 It could also include compensation for a number of things such as medical treatment, legal expenses and accidental damage

 Third Party cover only won't cover you in the event that your car is stolen.
 In 2013, 96% of all car insurance policies were under comprehensive cover, with non-comprehensive policies covering the remaining 4%. (according to ABI.org.uk).